Aaryamann171/digital_portfolio/README.md

 - **uniFy** - a college utility apps for university students
 - [**Synthwave Vroom!
 Vroom!**](https://github.com/Aaryamann171/Synthwave-Vroom-Vroom) - a fun driving game

-You can also download my resume as well as find ways of contacting me :)
+You can also download my resume to more or find ways of contacting me :)